series

 Need to know

-Getting there: Joshua Tree is a one hour drive from Palm Springs.
+Getting there: Joshua Tree is just a one hour drive from Palm Springs.
 Drop by the visitor centre for a quick lesson in local flora and geology and to map out the the best sighting route for your family and time.
 For the ultimate Joshua Tree experience we recommend pitching a tent to sleep under that legendary desert sky.

 Dress: Wear sensible enclosed walking shoes and pack sunscreen, deserts are hot!